 Sharon provides communications counsel to Boards of Directors and management teams involved in complex, special situations that may threaten a company’s reputation or management’s credibility.
 Her clients are across sectors and include global public enterprises, as well as small and mid-cap companies.
 Her expertise includes:

-Investor Relations and Change Management Communications
+Investor Relations and Public Relations

 Litigation and Crisis Communications

-Sharon joined Joele Frank in 2000.
-She is a recipient of The M&A Advisor “Emerging Leaders” award.
-She provided pro bono public relations counsel to the Hetrick-Martin Institute, home of the Harvey Milk High School in connection with the launch of the New York City school.
-She previously served as External Affairs Officer at the World Bank.
-She is a member of the Financial Women’s Association.
+Sharon joined Joele Frank shortly after the firm’s founding in 2000.
+Sharon is a recipient of The M&A Advisor “Emerging Leaders” award, and is a member of CHIEF and the Financial Women’s Association.
+She provided pro bono PR counsel to the Hetrick-Martin Institute in connection with the launch of the Milk High School in NYC.
+Previously, she served as External Affairs Officer at the World Bank.
+Sharon received a BA in international affairs, cum laude, from The George Washington University.